 What Are Hagfish?

 When disturbed or attacked by predators, hagfish secrete a slime from about 100 glands that line the flanks of their bodies.
-(This behavior explains why hagfish are sometimes called slime eels.)
+(This behavior explains why hagfish are sometimes called “slime eels.”)
 Produced by epithelial and gland thread cells, the slime rapidly expands to 10,000 times its original volume.
 A single hagfish can generate around 5.5 gallons of slime each time it’s disturbed.
 Once secreted, the slime coats the gills of attacking fish, suffocating the predator.
-With the predator distracted, the hagfish performs this defensive maneuver that allows it to escape, while scrapping the slime off its body to prevent self-suffocation.
+With the predator distracted, the hagfish performs this defensive maneuver that allows it to escape, while scraping the slime off its body to prevent self-suffocation.

 Inside the gland thread cells, these protein fibers are carefully packaged like a skein of yarn, held together by other proteins that serve as a type of molecular glue.2 When the secreted hagfish slime contacts seawater, the glue proteins dissolve, leading to an explosive unraveling of the protein skeins, without any of the fibers becoming tangled.
 The protein threads contribute to the slime’s viscoelastic properties and provide the mechanism for the rapid swelling of the slime.